viktamwaniki/currencychanger/README.md

 ## How to Use

 1. Clone the repository.
-2. Copy url and use!
+2. Copy url and use
+3. Convert from one currency to another

 THANKYOU ENJOY